Cost of Buisness Internet

 Why is business internet more expensive than home internet?

-Can I use a residential plan for my business?
+Can I use a residential internet plan for my business?

 Is Starlink good enough for a small business?